cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/real-time/jms.rst

 .. rubric:: Description

 Java Message Service (JMS) Real-time Source.
-Emits a record with a field 'message' of string type.
+Emits a record with a field 'message' of type string.

 .. rubric:: Use Case